Detroit

 The Detroit Narrative Agency is amplifying that Detroit, incubating authentic and compelling stories that shift the dominant narratives about this place by putting the power of story back in the hands of Black, Indigenous, People of Color.
 We focus on non-extractive media storytelling, centering and amplifying the voices of our city, and providing skillbuilding opportunities within film and media production with a focus on community impact.
 DNA also contributes to the growth of the film and media ecosystem in the Detroit area and globally.

-DNA is currently directed by Ryan Pearson, Executive Artistic Director.
+DNA is currently directed by Ashley Calhoun, Interim Executive Director.

 We build narrative power in Detroit.